KilianKegel/CdePkg/README.md

 # CdePkg
-C Development Environment Package for EDK2.
-This is a SubModule for the EDK2020-MinnowBoard project only.
+C Development Environment Package for EDK2. <del>This is a SubModule for the EDK2020-MinnowBoard project only.</del>
 * [Preface](README.md#preface)
 * [Introduction](README.md#introduction)
 * [Intention](README.md#intention)